 - may render faster in the browser

 - simplifies updates and maintaintenance of site content and code

 - adapts more easily for display on mobile devices and other display sizes, and for print

-Certain web sites may be mandated or find it cost-effective (due to ROI) to support very old web browsers that have not adopted modern standards.
-Site owners should be aware there are real and reasonable costs associated with making a web site perform for very outdated browsers.
-In order to render today’s web content correctly, older browsers are more likely to need workarounds or even reversion to an older, verbose coding style in order to achieve a look and feel equivalent to that displayed by standards-compliant browsers.
-This may add to initial development costs, increase maintenance time and contribute other side effects that should be evaluated when making the business decision whether to support older browsers.
+Certain websites may be mandated or find it cost-effective (due to ROI) to support very old web browsers that have not adopted modern standards.
+Site owners should be aware there are real and reasonable costs associated with making a website perform for very outdated browsers.
+In order to render today’s web content correctly, older browsers are more likely to need workarounds or even reversion to an older, verbose coding style in order to achieve an equivalent look and feel.
+This may add to initial development costs, increase maintenance time, and contribute other side effects that should be evaluated when making the business decision whether to support older browsers.

-It is considered poor practice to deploy code intended to work correctly only in particular browsers.1 A user’s choice of web browser (or of assistive device, for visually impaired users) is to be left solely to the discretion, preference and needs of the end user.
-And despite any eagerness to embrace new standards, developers mustn’t consign users of yesterday’s browsers to a less-than-functional or challenged shadow of the intended user experience.
+It is considered poor practice to deploy code intended to work correctly only in particular browsers.1 A user’s choice of web browser (or of assistive device, for visually impaired users) is to be left solely to the discretion, preference, and needs of the end user.
+Despite any eagerness to embrace new standards, developers mustn’t consign users of yesterday’s browsers to a less-than-functional or challenged shadow of the intended user experience.

 1. Exceptions include institutional and dedicated systems where the supported hardware and software may be controlled or mandated.
 Even there, however, federal workplace regulations might require that users of assistive devices have equal access to everything that is available to users of the mandated browser, without hindrance.
 Organizations deciding whether to mandate use of a specific browser by its employees, or by other users, may wish to refer to USA federal guidelines and/or seek legal counsel about their obligations, if any, to support other browsers and devices.